appelmar/scidb4geo/doc/operators/eo_setsrs.md

 ###Notes
 The plugin comes with standard EPSG definitions.
+If the combination of authority name and id cannot be found internally, the plugin checks [spatialreference.org](http://spatialreference.org) and automatically adds the system to the catalog if available.
-However, to use custom reference systems, you may add proj4 and wkt definitions using `eo_regnewsrs()`.
+Otherwise, you may add proj4 and wkt definitions manually using `eo_regnewsrs()`.

 ###Author(s)
 Marius Appel - <marius.appel@uni-muenster.de>